chingu-voyages/v15-geckos-team-03/README.md

 * "Login" button lead to new page with login information
 * Type anything in the search bar, Giphy API will bring the respective giphy's below
 * Search icon supports both mouse click and "Enter" button from the keyboard
-* Footer links will provide Project's relavant information.
+* Footer links will provide Project's relevant information.

 ## Contributers